 Capital spending was not escalated by inflation and Hydro Ottawa's capital budget was not forecast with inflation so there was an implicit productivity factor applied to capital spending throughout the Custom IR period.
 Despite the OEB-Approved amounts being set without inflation, an additional annual capital stretch factor of 0.6% was applied to capital spending.
-The 0.6% capital stretch factor was set based on the Cohort IV stretch factor of 0.45% plus an additional 0.15%.
-Please reference Schedule 1-3-1 - Rate Setting Framework for further information.
+The 0.6% capital stretch factor was set based on the Cohort IV stretch factor of 0.45% plus an information.